Ravisp946/Self-Driving-Car-using-Deep-Learning-with-Keras/README.md

 You can initialize the speed of the car in that file.

 Play around the different parameters of code to get better results and achieve high accuracy.

+THESE FILES WERE RUN ON GOOGLE COLAB EXCEPT THE drive.py